Michael Chance Countertenor

 Hanno Egger, Netherlands - SienAgosto 2022 and 2024

-Thank you all for joining SienAgosto 2024!
-Please have a look at some of the photos that Jeff Shapiro kindly shared with us from this marvellous event.
+Thank you all for joining SienAgosto 2025!
+Please have a look at some of the photos from this marvellous event.

 SienAgosto links